111110100/wordpress-memcached-nginx-combo/README.md

 ```

 ## TODOS:
 * Make a plugin that will automatically purge post from Memcached when saved.
+[DONE]

 Need help?
 DM me: https://twitter.com/111110100